 THE GERMAN CHANCENKARTE ISN’T OFFICIAL YET

-The opportunity card concept is still in development and hasn’t yet been presented to the cabinet.
+The opportunity card concept is still in development but in good news, on November 30, 2022, it was approved!
+The next step is to formulate a bill and pass it through the Bundestag and Bundesrat.
 As with most things in Germany, big changes like this take a looooong time to happen, so don’t count on the opportunity card being formalized anytime soon, especially while the government’s dealing with a number of other unprecedented crises.

 Recommended reading: How To Save Energy In Germany This Winter